 Below are my top four books for menstrual cycle healing, creativity, and soul nourishment.
 These are all great reads for the inner-autumn, pre-menstrual time period.

 This is all about discovering that your power lies in the rhythm of your menstrual cycle.
 Through this book, you’ll connect with your body on a deeper level.
 In turn, finding healing, balance, and wholeness.

 If you’re new to understanding your period and how the rest of your lifestyle impacts your cycle, read this.

 Transform your periods using all-natural solutions like diet, vitamins, and hormone-balancing nutrition.
 This is an all-encompassing period repair manual.

+This post contains affiliate links.
+Thank you for supporting Wellness with Edie.
 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and we recommend that you always consult with your healthcare provider.